orggue/adidas-zaragoza/advanced-kubernetes/02_resources.md

 ### Resource Quota

 Quotas can be set per-namespace.
-* maximum request and limit across all pods.
+* Maximum request and limit across all pods.
-* applies to each type of resource (CPU, mem).
+* Applies to each type of resource (CPU, mem).
-* user must specify request or limit.
+* User must specify request or limit.
-* maximum number of a particular kind of object.
+* Maximum number of a particular kind of object.
 Ensure no user/app/department abuses the cluster.

 Applied at admission time.